hsylin/Microcontroller-PIC18F-Assembly/README.md

 ## Final Project: Computer Numerical Control(CNC) Plotter

 Computer Numerical Control (CNC) refers to the automated control of machining tools such as drills, lathes, grinders, milling machines, and 3D printers through computer systems.
 A CNC machine follows a pre-written program to transform raw material into a finished product without human intervention.
 This project serves as a preliminary step towards a CNC machine, focusing on position control by omitting the end effector.
-- **Code and Documentation:**: The complete implementation and related files are available in the `CNC Plotter` directory.
+- **Code and Documentation:** The complete implementation and related files are available in the `CNC Plotter` directory.